qgrid/qgrid.github.io/source/feature/data-columns.md

 ## How to define column order?

-Column order depends on `index` property and column definition position.
-If column index was not explicitly setup columns defined in TypeScript have higher priority than defined in HTML.
+Column order heavily depends on column definition position within `index` property.
+Please not that in terms of ordering columns defined in TypeScript have higher priority rather than HTML column definitions.

 ```html
 <q-grid>